acceleratescience/acceleratescience.github.io/_posts/2023-01-23-acclerating-progress-in-biomechanical-modelling-and-its-applications-with-ai.md

 ---
 layout: blog-single
-title: Acclerating Progress in Biomechanical Modelling and its Applications with AI
+title: Acclerating progress in biomechanical modelling and its applications with AI
 excerpt: >-
   Motion capture and musculoskeletal modelling